IgorKrupenja/zaino/README.md

 ## Possible improvements

 Most of the code was written as a summer project after my first year in uni.
-So there are quite a few areas for improvement indeed:
+So there are quite a few areas for possible improvement:

 - The app needs tests.
 - Custom categories would make a nice feature.